Globus¶

 Transfer ID is b'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX' label is <username>_<datestamp>

 The first time you run any of these scripts, it will generate and store a Globus token in your NERSC home directory.
 It does this by creating a one-time Globus web page for you grant permission to generate this token.
 Paste this web page address into a browser and it will take you to a page where you can grant the native Globus application permission to make transfers on your behalf and check on the status of your transfers.
-You may get a prompt to log into Globus first if you don't already have an active session.
+You may get a prompt to log in to Globus first if you don't already have an active session.
 Once you click "Allow" it will generate a one-time code.
 Paste this code back into the terminal at the prompt and push return.
 It will use this to generate a token that can be used for this and future Globus interactions on your behalf.

 Danger